lruepke/HTF_lecture/Dome2025/source/lectures/L04/FirstCase.rst

 Equation of state and thermophysical properties
 ------------------------------------------------
 To compute the thermodynamic properties of water, we use Xthermo, a a novel implementation of the H2O-NaCl equation-of-state by :cite:`Driesner2007`.
-We need to make a few changes, so that the old cookbooks are working with this new solver.

 xThermoProperties
 ^^^^^^^^^^^^^^^^^^
-We need to create a dictionary file called :code:`xThermoProperties` in the constant directory.
-This file contains the equation of state (EOS) parameters.
-Create the file and open it with your editor:
+Just like everthing else, the paramters of the equation-of-state are set in a dictionary.
+Within the :code:`constant` folder, there is a dictionary called :code:`xThermoProperties`.
+It's structure is shown in :numref:`lst:2dbox:xThermoProps`.

 .. code-block:: foam
+    :name: lst:2dbox:xThermoProps
+    :linenos:
+    :emphasize-lines: 17, 18, 22

     /*--------------------------------*- C++ -*----------------------------------*\
     | =========                 |                                                 |